Transform your readers’ health with the power of effective patient education

 Learn how to edit and proofread your work efficiently – even when you have limited time.

 - Next steps and resources.

 Consolidate all the techniques in this course and develop strategies to monitor your materials in the future.

 Read 100+ student reviews of other Health Writer Hub courses.

-Extras: COVID-19 and healthcare communication (new)
+Extras: COVID-19 and health writing resources

 With the pandemic showing no signs of slowing down, there's never been a more significant time to learn about effective health communication.
 Communicating about COVID-19 is a topic that ALL health writers need to know about, as it will be a feature of health communication for years to come.
 To help you learn more about COVID-19 and responsible health communication, I've developed a dedicated resources page, updated regularly, which is included in your course.

 FREE access to the Health Writer Hub Alumni Webinar Library